hjwp/extended-mypy-django-plugin/docs/api/installation.rst

     plugins = ["extended_mypy_django_plugin.main"]

     [tool.django-stubs]
-    project_identifier = "some_valid_python_identifier"
+    scratch_path = "./path/relative/to/config/where/information/is/cached"
     django_settings_module = "some_valid_import_path_to_django_settings"

-.. note:: This project adds a mandatory setting ``project_identifier`` that needs to be a valid python identifier, and unique to your project within the python environment this plugin is installed in.
+.. note:: This project adds a mandatory setting ``scratch_path`` that will be a path relative to the config file where the mypy plugin will write files to for the purpose of understanding when files need to be re-analyzed.